Diamond Naturals Grain Free Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Diamond Naturals Grain Free dog food looks like an above average dry product.
+Judging by its ingredients alone, Diamond Naturals Grain Free looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.